Cheapest and Most Affordable Online Colleges of 2025

 Ask yourself: Why are you going to college now?
 What is your desired outcome?

-“Begin by identifying your goals for pursuing higher education,” says Melissa.
+“Begin by identifying your goals for pursuing higher education,” says Venable.
 “You may need a degree to be more competitive for a promotion in your current workplace or industry.
 Or maybe you are exploring a career change into a completely new field.”

 If you want access to higher-paying jobs, be strategic about your choice of major.
 Some degrees may lead to better-paying jobs than others.